 - Boost your research and citation skills at the Library (C-200)

 - Discuss tuition-relief options with Financial Aid (A-164)

 - Buy a variety of supplies and get answers to just about any question at Wayne’s, the Campus Store and Info Centre (A-101)

 - Find out which study spaces are free during the day.

 Learn more at marianopolis.edu/student-support

-Smoking or using an electronic cigarette is prohibited inside the College and on campus grounds except in the designated area across from door 24 (east student entrance).
+Smoking or using an electronic cigarette is prohibited inside the College and on campus grounds except in the designated outdoor area.
 Violators will be fined.

 During an emergency evacuation all stairwells and exits are available, even in construction zones.
 If a sign on a door says “Do not enter, for evacuation only,” you can use this route, but only during an evacuation.